EU urges Yanukovich to intervene to save Ukraine trade pact

-BRUSSELS (Reuters) - The European Union urged Ukrainian President Viktor Yanukovich on Monday to intervene personally to end a stand-off over jailed opposition leader Yulia Tymoshenko that is threatening to derail an EU-Ukraine trade deal.
+BRUSSELS, Nov 18 (Reuters) - The European Union urged Ukrainian President Viktor Yanukovich to intervene personally to end a stand-off over jailed opposition leader Yulia Tymoshenko that is threatening to derail plans to sign an EU-Ukraine trade deal.

-With less than two weeks to go before the trade agreement is due to be signed at a summit in Lithuanian capital Vilnius, EU foreign ministers made clear Ukraine had not yet done enough to meet conditions the bloc has laid down.
+With less than two weeks to go before the agreement is due to be signed at a summit in the Lithuanian capital Vilnius, EU foreign ministers made clear Ukraine had not yet done enough to meet the conditions the bloc has laid down for signing.

 The fundamental sticking point is over former prime minister Tymoshenko, a fierce opponent of Yanukovich who was jailed in 2011 for seven years for abuse of office.
 Western governments have described the trial as politically motivated.

 EU governments see Tymoshenko’s case as symbolic of “selective justice” in Ukraine and want her to be allowed to travel to Germany to be treated for a chronic back ailment.
-There had also been a push by some EU governments for her to receive a pardon, but Yanukovich is resisting that.
+There had also been a push by some EU government for her to receive a pardon, but Yanukovich is not comfortable with that.

 German Foreign Minister Guido Westerwelle said he wanted Ukraine to look towards Europe and benefit from closer trade ties with the EU, but it also had to meet basic requirements.

 “I urgently recommend Ukraine to act ... and not play for time.
-Time is running out,” he told reporters in Brussels.
+Time is running out,” he told reporters as he arrived for an EU meeting that was due to discuss Ukraine.

-The foreign ministers had been expected to decide on Monday whether Ukraine had met the EU conditions for signing the agreement.
-But they put off their decision to allow time for a session of the Ukraine parliament this week they hope will pass a law that could permit Tymoshenko to go to Germany.

-EU enlargement chief Stefan Fuele will travel to Ukraine on Tuesday and two EU envoys, former Polish President Aleksander Kwasniewski and Irish politician Pat Cox, will also be in Kiev to try to broker a compromise on Tymoshenko.
+Berlin’s offer to allow Tymoshenko to come to Germany for medical treatment remained on the table, he said.

 Lithuanian President Dalia Grybauskaite, whose country holds the EU presidency, said that for the agreement to be signed Ukraine must enact reforms on elections and the public prosecutor’s office and resolve the Tymoshenko question.